 I am a Licensed Massage Therapist, Specializing in Thai Bodywork 10+ years, a Reiki Master and a Certified Yoga Teacher.
 My journey into the healing arts began in 2006 when I was opened up to the healing power of Reiki.
 I was overjoyed to assist in relieving people in discomfort &/or dis-ease.
 I began offering Reiki as a volunteer at Living Well Cancer Resourse Center in Geneva, IL 2007-2013.
 In 2010 I began my deep emergence into Thai Bodywork.
 This modality allowed me to take my work to a whole nother level.
 Combining energywork with bodywork proved to be the perfect union to better serve myself and my clients.
 I am able to truly reach people on a physical, mental and/or spiritual place.
 In 2019 I received my 200 hour Yoga Teacher Certification.
 Combining all these modalities has guided me to create a highly versatile healing art that can not be compared to just bodywork.
 It is as unique as it is powerful.

-I continue to hone my craft through ongoing exploration into the many variations of Thai Bodywork, other healing modalities & personal experience.
+I continue to hone my craft through ongoing exploration into the many variations of Thai Bodywork, Massage, other healing modalities & personal experience.
 I integrate all to guide me to my ultimate goal: to assist people in their quests to heal their body, mind & spirit in a loving, safe environment.